Emmacharleswilson/Discover3c/README.md

 - Obtain desired information
 - Gain knowledge on this particular topic
 - Contact website host
-- Upcoming live events
 - Find them on their preferred social media platform)
+- Provide an easily navigable website for users to find relevant information

 The website needs to enable the **host** to:
 - Develop an online presence
-- Provide an easily navigable website for users to find relevant information:
 - Reach the target demographic
 - Provide channel of communication for specific products and product providers